 Understand What Anxiety Is

 Keep in mind that anxiety is not only about being nervous at all times.
+“Anxiety is unavoidable and designed for our survival and protection.”
+Melissa Berschauer LMFT said.
 Many factors can lead to this kind of disorder.
 Being anxious is not a mere feeling but a mental health condition.
 As such, it is crucial or vital on your part to be more educated about this matter.
 You cannot make any assumptions or presume certain things.
 Otherwise, you will only end up frustrating the person who is suffering from anxiety disorder.
 Take note that more you know about the problem, the easier it would be for you to offer assistance.

 Think Twice Before Speaking